-Prepare the rub – Make a semi dry rub by mixing together spice powder, ginger garlic paste, turmeric, lime juice and 1 tbsp of oil.
+Prepare the rub – Make a semi dry rub by mixing together spice powder, ginger garlic paste, turmeric, lime juice and 1 tablespoon of oil.

 Prep the Chicken – Make big gashes on each drumstick, wash and pat dry.
 Rub the prepared rub paste to each drumstick and keep aside for at least 30-45 minutes or marinate overnight (image #3).

 In the Oven – Set the oven to broil mode.
 Line a grilling pan with an aluminum foil for easy clean up.
 Place a rack on it and line the drumsticks on it.
 Spray some PAM cooking or grilling oil.
 Broil for 24 minutes, turning around at 10 and 20 minutes point (images #4-6).

 Outdoor Grill – Fire up the grill, place drumsticks on the grill and cook for about 8 minutes until skin is crisp.
 Flip the drumsticks and grill for another 6-8 minutes or until juices run clear.